Let’s discuss, what are signs and symptoms indicate, tooth/teeth may require root canal treatment.

 Depending upon the symptoms that you are experiencing and along with the detailed check-up by your dentist, radiographic assessment the required treatment plan can be finalized for every tooth.

-Dr. Rohit Joshi is a renowned Dentist in Pune and having more than 5 years of experience in the field of dentistry.
+Dr. Rohit Joshi is a renowned Dentist in Pune and has more than 7 years of experience in the field of dentistry.
 He is Mastered in conservative dentistry and endodontics.
-He also specialises in single visit painless root canal treatment and aesthetic dentistry.
+He also specializes in single-visit painless root canal treatment and aesthetic dentistry.
 He is always contributing his knowledge of dentistry through his blog.
 Learn More about Dr. Rohit Joshi.